 About UW Credit Union » UW Credit Union Governance » UW Credit Union Bylaws

-UW Credit Union Bylaws
+University of Wisconsin Credit Union Bylaws

-Approved by the Office of Credit Unions, October 28, 2008
+Approved by the Office of Credit Unions, January 4, 2016

 Article I: NAME AND PURPOSE

 Section 1.
-Name.
+Purposes.

 The statutory purposes of this credit union are: